openchain/docs/docs/source/general/docker-deployment.rst

     docker-compose up -d

+This will start the Openchain server in the background.
 To check that the server is running properly, check the docker logs:

 .. code-block:: bash